Medicare Enrolled

 Fusion of spine in lower back 12 $1,197 $3,789

-Injection of anesthetic agent and/or steroid into suprascapular shoulder nerve 12 $53 $205
+An injection of anesthetic and/or steroid medication into the suprascapular nerve in the shoulder area.

 How to read this data: This reflects Medicare patients only (typically 65+).
 Payment amounts are what Medicare paid the provider, not your out-of-pocket cost.
 A higher procedure volume generally indicates more experience with that procedure.